UQ-UQx/mailouts/README.md

 If a new database was created go to http://localhost:8000/admin and login with superuser account.
 The Django admin interface is used to add Newsletters.

 - Add a newsletter.
 You will need an Amazon SES verified from email address.
 Both HTML and Plaintext emails are supported.
 A comma separated list of courses (i.e., the edX course id) must be specified.
-A student will only be included as an email recipient once even if they are enrolled in multiple courses.
+A student will only be included as an email recipient once even if they are enrolled in multiple courses. http://www.campaignmonitor.com has a ui that can be used to create html email templates that are responsive and display in multiple clients.
+- Generate a list of newsletter recipients
+- Send emails